top of page

 7. Jose Carlos da Silva

-The SDGs are 17 objectives divided into 169 goals, which require global action to end poverty, preserve the planet and improve the lives and prospects of all people by 2030.
-They were approved on September 25, 2015 by the Member States of the United Nations as part of a new sustainable development agenda: Agenda 2030.
+The SDGs are 17 objectives divided into 169 goals, which require global action to end poverty, preserve the planet, and improve the lives and prospects of all people by 2030.
+They were approved on September 25, 2015, by the Member States of the United Nations as part of a new sustainable development agenda: Agenda 2030.

-The Ondjila Mentoring Program meets Objectives 4, 5, 8 and 17.
+The Ondjila Mentoring Program meets Objectives 4, 5, 8, and 17.

 1st PHASE OF THE ONDJILA PROGRAM

 As a pilot project, it aimed to develop leadership and entrepreneurship skills in the acquisition of specific knowledge within these areas.
-Empower young women, teaching them the skills that will help them to know who they are and how to express their full potential, in order to enable them to create change in the world, thinking about TODAY, thinking about Angola, but projecting tomorrow, the future.
+Empower young women, teaching them the skills that will help them to know who they are and how to express their full potential, to enable them to create change in the world, thinking about TODAY, thinking about Angola, but projecting tomorrow, the future.

 TARGET AUDIENCE